Is Your Phone Camera Hacked? You Probably Never Considered It

 Can Hackers Hack Your Camera?

 Cyber security is no longer an “install anti-virus software and you’re done” endeavor.
 Today, there are so many vulnerable elements to protect that the average user might not be aware of them all.
-For example, many users don’t know about camera hacking or “camfecting.”
+For example, many users do not know about camera hacking or “camfecting.”
+Cybersecurity is best applied in layers.
+Security software is one element of protection and works best when used alongside device security settings, regular network assessments and employee security awareness training.
+Hackers can use improperly secured cameras as an entry point, but strong passwords and settings can help reduce this risk.

 What Is Camera Hacking?